hadcomfort/hadcomfort.github.io/advisor/ownservice_tp_period_post911_oif.md

 ---
 layout: default
-title: Own Service: Post-9/11 Service / OIF (>180 days) for 5-Point Preference
+title: "Own Service: Post-9/11 Service / OIF (>180 days) for 5-Point Preference"
 ---

 You indicated service for more than 180 consecutive days (other than for training), with some part occurring from September 11, 2001, through August 31, 2010 (Operation Iraqi Freedom).
 This service can qualify for 5-point preference (TP) if other conditions, including a minimum service duration for some, are met.
 (OPM Vet Guide, '5-Point Preference (TP)').